 Rules to make a method static in Java

-3) A method is good candidate of being static, if it only work on arguments provided to it e.g. public int factorial(int number){}, this method only operate on number provided as argument.
+3) A method is a good candidate for being static, if it only works on arguments provided to it e.g. public int factorial(int number){}, this method only operates on the number provided as an argument.

-When to use static method in Java
+When to use the static method in Java?

 1) Along with creational design pattern e.g. Factory and Singleton.